A close up look at a lattice top apple pie. It is uncut.

 4. Let the pie cool to room temperature or slightly warm.
 Slice and serve!

-Honey apple pie is piled high with sweet sticky cinnamon apples in a generous honey infused syrup.
-It is all incased in a deliciously, flaky, homemade pie crust that is brushed with a gloriously sweet glaze.
-This classic apple pie variation might be the new staple in your home!
+This pie is piled high with sweet sticky cinnamon apples in a generous honey infused syrup.
+It is all incased in a deliciously, flaky, homemade pie crust that is brushed with a gloriously sweet honey glaze.

 Ingredients